-The Public Company Accounting Oversight Board said in a report Monday that its initial inspections of auditors of broker-dealers uncovered problems with all of the audits.
+The Public Company Accounting Oversight Board said in a report in late August that its initial inspections of auditors of broker-dealers uncovered problems with all of the audits.

 The PCAOB received the authority to conduct inspections of auditors of broker-dealers with the passage of the Dodd-Frank Act of 2010.
 Beginning last year, the PCAOB inspected an initial group of 10 audit firms and 23 of their audits of securities brokers and dealers.
 The new report covers that group.
 The inspections took place over a five-month period from October 2011 to February 2012.
 PCAOB inspectors identified deficiencies in all of the audits inspected.